4th Canadian Mounted Rifles - War Diaries - 1918

 9th - 15th October 1918

 "C" Company and 1 platoon of "B" Company launch into a raid on strong points (two houses and a slag heap) on the left front after a "thrilling barrage".
-The raid is a success, being completed by 02.20, with 8 wounded and 58 unwounded prisoners bring brought in.
+The raid is a success, being completed by 02.20, with 8 wounded and 58 unwounded prisoners being brought in.
 The planned wait for 15 hours before rotating units and continuing the offensive was put aside and the attack continued by the 2nd Canadian Division, who pushed on and took the second phase objectives before noon.
 Cambrai is in Canadian hands, much to the 3rd Army's chagrin, with the 4th CMR assisting the Engineers in bridge heading before being the first Battalion to pass through the fallen town, where they established a line on the east side of the town.
 It is clear the enemy has left the town wrecked and looted prior to their hasty withdrawal.
 On the 10th, by 13.30, the Battalion have been ordered out and relieved by the Seaforth Highlanders, they head for rest billets, which are in a system of trenches on the old Hindenburg Line [near Inchy-en-Artois].
 On the 11th H.R.H Prince of Wales makes an unannounced and short but pleasing visit to the Battalion.
 Camp clean-up, baths and pay day occupies the men through to the 13th, when a report arrives indicating that the enemy has accepted President Wilson's peace terms.
 The 14th sees continuing good weather and the men spend a good rest day out in the open.
 The 15th, however, brings upsetting news that Major-General Lipsett had been killed by a sniper on the 14th and each unit in the Division sent 100 men of all ranks to the funeral on the 15th [he now lies at rest in the Queant Communal Cemetery British Extension, 25km south-east of Arras].

 16th - 23rd October 1918